Skip to content

 bg

-I received a almost perfect specimen and planted this tree in the 2023 spring.
+I received an almost perfect specimen and planted this tree in the 2023 spring.
 The semi-dwarf rootstock this tree is grafted on to is useless when it comes to vigor, the tree is slow growing and has tendency to concentrate growth in the center.
 For comparison, two months after planting Salish Summer in the ground, I planted another variety purchased as a 1/4" whip living in a 7" pot and moved into a 15 gallon pot that little tree is now 1.25" and loaded with flower buds.
 Difference is the potted tree is on Lovell with excellent vigor.
 I might remove and replant Salish Summer on Lovell.

 White peach comparison